iturner72/web3quickstart/README.md

 ### Step One: Generate Private Key
 * The coolest thing about a private key is the astronomically small chance that you will generate the same one as someone else.
+There are around 10^77 different possibilities for a Bitcoin private key.
 * Think of 12 words and write them down on a piece of paper.
 It is probably best if the 12 words are disjoint and do not form a sentence or song.